harshitb2025/fs-earnings_call_reader/pdf_markdowns/American International Group Inc._Earnings Call_2023-05-05_English.md

 Today, we are intensely focused on office loan maturities in the next 2 years, about $\$ 2$ billion or 28 loans.
 We are already in discussions with many borrowers about their plans and our requirements for refinancing or extension, including additional equity revised terms or other commitments.
 While valuations are under pressure, cash flows are the primary source of debt service for our loans, and we will continue to monitor the loans carefully.
 We look forward to updating you on our investment performance in the quarters ahead.

-To wrap up, our first quarter 2023 results demonstrate continued sustained and strong financial results, rising investment portfolio yields, significant progress against strategic initiatives, robust capital and liquidity and continued progress on our path to a 10\%-plus ROCE.
+To wrap up, our first quarter 2023 results demonstrate continued sustained and strong financial results, rising investment portfolio yields, significant progress against strategic initiatives, robust capital and liquidity and continued progress on our path to a $10 \%$-plus ROCE.
 With that, I will turn the call back over to Peter.
 <end_of_page_10>